 Morning Mentor hosts Rock – TJ Warren, Pathways Center associate for vocation and mentoring, will interview Missy Buttry Rock ’05 on his weekly KWAR 89.9 FM show, The Morning Mentor, Tuesday, Dec.
 9, 9:30 a.m.
 The three-time cross country national champion, who was recently featured on espnw.com, will discuss her journey as a stay-at-home mom and professional runner.

-Rep Wartburg in video — Help Wartburg and lighten the mood before finals by participating in an entertaining promotional video shoot Tuesday, Dec.
-9. The Marketing & Communication Office seeks at least 200 students, faculty, and staff to pack The W's Hall of Champions at 11 a.m. sharp.
+Represent Wartburg — Help promote Wartburg by participating in a video shoot Tuesday, Dec.
+9. The Marketing & Communication Office seeks at least 200 students, faculty, and staff.
+Pack The W's Hall of Champions at 11 a.m.
 Expect the shoot to take up to an hour.
 No specific attire is needed; just don't wear a Luther shirt!
-Email firstname.lastname@example.org with questions.
+Email email@example.com with questions.

 Holiday symphony concert — The Wartburg Community Symphony's holiday concert is Tuesday, Dec.
 9, 7 p.m., in Neumann Auditorium.
 Enjoy the symphony’s rendition of music from Peter and the Wolf by Sergei Prokofiev with life-sized puppets from Eulenspiegel Puppet Theatre acting out the story.
 The symphony also will be joined by 62 members of the Waverly-Shell Rock Middle School Orchestra.
 The show will include two holiday carols, and a reception will follow the performance.
 Tickets, $16.50 for adults and $6.50 for children, can be ordered online, by calling 800-772-2085 ext.
 8691, or at the door starting 45 minutes before the performance.
 Tickets also can be purchased at the Ticket Office in Saemann Student Center 10 a.m.-6 p.m.